-But a 10-member selection committee made up of five board members chose First Floor Energy, and the board voted to approve the contract for $220 million, going $53 million over the budget.
+But a 10-member selection committee made up of five board members chose First Floor Energy, and the board voted to approve the contract for $220 million, going $53 million over the initial budget.
 An additional $20 million of contingency funds upped the budget to $240 million.

 Bidders M.B.
 Kahn and Thompson Turner had lower bid amounts at $184 million and $199 million, respectively, according to documents obtained from the district.

-At the time of the vote, board members expressed their belief that First Floor Energy was the only company that could deliver five energy-positive schools and in time for the 2017-18 school year.
+At the time of the vote, some board members expressed their belief that First Floor Energy was the only company that could deliver five energy-positive schools and in time for the 2017-18 school year.